FAQ - SAFE AT HOME

 Q. How do participants register to vote?

 A. Participants are encouraged to register to vote when completing the application for Safe at Home.
-The standard Kansas voter registration card used is also used by SaH participants.
-The card should be completed in the same manner as all other voters including the actual confidential physical address of the participant.
-The only difference for Safe at Home participants is that the registration card must be submitted to the SaH program coordinator instead of the local election officer.
+The standard Kansas voter registration application used also is used by SaH participants.
+The application should be completed in the same manner as all other voters including the actual confidential physical address of the participant.
+The only difference for Safe at Home participants is that the registration application must be submitted to the SaH program coordinator instead of the local election officer.

 Q. Do I have to register to vote when I apply to the program or can I do it later?

 A. Participants can register to vote at any point while in Safe at Home.
-However, it is strongly recommended that the voter registration card is completed with the application to enroll in Safe at Home and that it be submitted at the same time as the application is submitted to the SaH program coordinator.
-Safe at Home participant voter registration cards are submitted directly to the SaH program coordinator, not the local election officer or the Elections Division of the Secretary of State's office.
-If the voter registration is not submitted directly to the SaH program coordinator there is a large risk that the participant could be entered into the statewide centralized voter registration database that is an open record and easily available to the public.
+However, it is strongly recommended that the voter registration application is completed with the application to enroll in Safe at Home and that it be submitted at the same time as the SaH application is submitted to the SaH program coordinator.
+Safe at Home participant voter registration applications are submitted directly to the SaH program coordinator, not the local election officer or the Elections Division of the secretary of state's office.
+If the voter registration application is not submitted directly to the SaH program coordinator there is a large risk that the participant could be entered into the statewide centralized voter registration database, which is an open record and easily available to the public.

 Q. As a participant, can I vote in person on Election Day?